RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 Media ecology discussions on this Reddit front page posting:

 * Rick Roderick 1993: "a book in the sixties called “The Society of the Spectacle“.
-And what it was about, was about how when capitalism reached a certain level of accumulation, commodities began to detach themselves and become images.
-And citizens who formerly had played roles as political actors began to detach themselves from their own lives and become spectators." https://rickroderick.org/308-baudrillard-fatal-strategies-1993/
+And what it was about, was about how when capitalism reached a certain level of accumulation, commodities began to **detach themselves and become images**.
+And citizens who formerly had played roles as political actors began to **detach themselves from their own lives and become spectators**." https://rickroderick.org/308-baudrillard-fatal-strategies-1993/

 * NYU Neil Postman's 1985 book: “In courtrooms, classrooms, operating rooms, board rooms, churches and even airplanes, Americans no longer talk to each other, they entertain each other.
 They do not exchange ideas, **they exchange images**.
 They do not argue with propositions; **they argue with good looks**, celebrities and commercials.” ― [Neil Postman, Amusing Ourselves to Death: Public Discourse in the Age of Show Business.
 Year 1985.
 Page 92](https://books.google.com/books?id=zGkhbPEjkRoC&pg=PA92&dq=Americans+no+longer+talk+to+each+other,+they+entertain+each+other.+They+do+not+exchange+ideas,+they+exchange+images+inauthor:postman&hl=en&newbks=1&newbks_redir=1&sa=X)